Sometimes, storytelling takes you to unexpected places. . .

 Rebecca threw the scrubber in the soapy dishwater and roughly turned off the water—unsuccessfully, as a few dribbles continued to escape.
 She swiftly entered the living room and picked up the book she had just finished reading.
 She waved it wildly in the air.

 “My heart feels broken!
-This guy, this book!”
+This guy, this book!
+This storytelling!”

 Or you finish a good book and check your phone.
 Thirty text messages await, twenty-eight of them from your mom.
 She has been texting you for the last three hours, and if you don’t answer she may think you have been trafficked.
 Since you were transported into the fictional world of the book, you became less aware of what was going on around you.
 A good story can work that way, pulling you in and holding your attention.
 The fictional world can take precedence over the real world until you ignore what is happening around you.